Interactions-Nexus/Nexus-Wiki/testnet/run-a-testnet-node.md

 sudo dpkg-reconfigure tzdata
 ```

-If you need to change the hostname – Not compulsory if you already set it during the install
+If you need to change the hostname – Not compulsory if you already set it during the install:

 ```
 sudo hostnamectl set-hostname <newhostname>